hmrc/personal-details-validation/README.md

 {
   "errors": [
     "firstName is missing",
+    "firstName is blank/empty",
     "lastName is missing",
+    "lastName is blank/empty",
+    "dateOfBirth is missing/invalid",
-    "dateOfBirth is missing",
+    "dateOfBirth is missing/invalid.
+Reasons: error.expected.date.isoformat",
-    "nino is missing"
+    "invalid nino format",
+    "at least nino or postcode needs to be supplied", "both nino and postcode supplied"
   ]
 }
 ```